Kelynn23/cse110-w21-group22/admin/meetings/013021-brainstorm.md

 - Absent: None

 ### Agenda
-- Popcorn ideas from everyons
+- Popcorn ideas from everyone
 - Discuss design, features, and roles

+### Notes
+- Collected ideas from everyone on Figma
+- Organized ideas into yes/no/maybe